This document describes our customizable Duties app template that is designed to efficiently manage teamwork and can be used on any device:

 Please rest assured that you are the creator and you are the only owner of this application (actually, like any other app created with Appery.io).

 For more details, you can check our Copyright, Trademark, and Content Ownership section here.

 - From the Apps tab, click Create new app.

-In a moment, the app is created and the first thing you can see is our App Builder Start page with the Project View section on the left where all the predefined project data can be found.
-The app Start page also features the video tutorials with instructions on how to use the templates and suggesting the ways of how they can be modified according to your needs:
+In a moment, refresh your browser to see that the app is created and the first thing you can see is our App Builder Educational Video Guide page with the Project View section on the left where all the predefined project data can be found.

 Actually, the application is ready to be used and does not require any additional effort on your part so let's test the app at work and see what it's all about.

 Click the TEST button in the app Toolbar; you will be redirected to the tab with the app preview.

 If you are launching your project for the first time, please allow some time for the app preview to load.

 Once loaded, the application Login page will launch in the preview, looking like this:

 As a new app user, you will need to register an account before you can start using the app.
 So, click the corresponding link and provide registration data: your first and last names, email address, and password: